philipwalton/blog/articles/why-css-custom-properties-are-awesome.md

 As it turns out, there's another way to scope variables that ends up being even more power: scoping them to a DOM subtree.

-Since preprocessors don't run in the browser and never see the markup, the can't do this.
+Since preprocessors don't run in the browser and never see the markup, they can't do this.

 If you're wondering why you'd want to scope a variable to a DOM subtree, consider the following example:

 ```css
 .alert { background-color: lightyellow; }